fuyuncat/rquery/README.md

    - --variable | -v "name1:value1[ name2:value2..]" -- Pass variable to rquery, variable name can be any valid word except the reserved words, RAW,FILE,ROW,LINE.
 Using @name to refer to the variable.<br />
    - --detecttyperows | -d <N> : How many matched rows will be used for detecting data types, default is 1.<br />
    - --msglevel | -m level : The output message level, could be INFO, WARNING, ERROR, FATAL, default is FATAL.<br />
+   - --nameline | -n N : Specify which matched line should be used for filed names (useful for csv files).
+Default is 0, means None.<br />
    - --query | -q <qeury string> : The query string to be used to parse and query the text content.<br />
 - Syntax of query string:
    - parse /regular string/|set field datatype [date format],...|filter <ilter conditions|select field or expression,...|group field or expression,...|sort field or expression [asc|desc],...|limt n | bottomN,topN<br />